chetnashah/haskellwork/README.md

 isEq x y = x == y
 ```

+### Kinds

+To ensure that they are valid, type expressions are classified into different kinds, which take one of two possible forms:

+The symbol `∗` represents the kind of all nullary type constructors.

+Char, Int, Integer, Float, Double and Bool are type constants with kind `∗`.

+If `κ1` and `κ2` are kinds, then `κ1 → κ2` is the `kind of types` that `take a type of kind κ1` and `return a type of kind κ2`.

+Maybe and IO are unary type constructors, and treated as types with kind `∗ → ∗`

+1. The trivial type is written as `()` and has `kind ∗`.
+It denotes the `nullary tuple` type, and has exactly one value, also written (). (think already a concrete type)
+2. The function type is written as `(->)` and has kind `∗ → ∗ → ∗`. (think that it takes two concrete types and returns a new concrete function type)
+3. The list type is written as `[]` and has kind `∗ → ∗`. (think it takes a concrete type and returns the concrete array type)
+4. The tuple types are written as `(,)`, `(,,)`, and so on.
+Their kinds are `∗→∗→∗`, `∗→∗→∗→∗`, and so on.
+5. `Type application`: Type application.
+If `t1` is a type of kind `κ1 → κ2` and `t2` is a type of kind `κ1`, then `t1 t2` is a type expression of kind `κ2`.
+6. A parenthesized type, having form `(t)`, is identical to the type `t`.

+Kind inference checks the validity of type expressions in a similar way that type inference checks the validity of value expressions.
+However, unlike types, kinds are entirely implicit and are not a visible part of the language

+### Operators

+An operator is a function that can be applied using infix syntax (Section 3.4), or partially applied using a section (Section 3.5).

+An operator is either an operator symbol, such as + or $$, or is an ordinary identifier enclosed in grave accents (backquotes), such as ` op `.
+For example, instead of writing the prefix application op x y, one can write the infix application x` op ` y.
+If no fixity declaration is given for ` op ` then it defaults to highest precedence and left associativity

+Dually, an operator symbol can be converted to an ordinary identifier by enclosing it in parentheses.
+For example, `(+) x y` is equivalent to `x + y`, and `foldr (⋆) 1 xs` is equivalent to `foldr (\x y -> x⋆y) 1 xs`.

+### Values and types

+An expression evaluates to a value and has a static type.
+Values and types are not mixed in Haskell.

+However, the type system allows user-defined datatypes of various sorts, and permits not only parametric polymorphism (using a traditional Hindley-Milner type structure) but also ad hoc polymorphism, or overloading (using type classes).

+Errors in Haskell are semantically equivalent to ⊥ (“bottom”).
+Technically, they are indistinguishable from nontermination, so the language includes no mechanism for detecting or acting upon errors.

+### Namespaces

+There are six kinds of names in Haskell: those for `variables` and `constructors` denote values; those for `type variables`, `type constructors`, and `type classes` refer to entities related to the type system; and `module` names refer to modules.
+There are two constraints on naming:

+1. `Names for variables and type variables are identifiers` beginning with `lowercase letters or underscore`;
+the `other four kinds of names` are identifiers beginning with `uppercase letters`.

+2. An `identifier must not be used as the name of a type constructor and a class` in the same scope.
+These are the only constraints; for example, Int may simultaneously be the name of a module, class, and constructor within a single scope.

+### Function application and definition

+Function application is written `e1 e2`.
+Application associates to the left, so the parentheses may be omitted in `(f x) y`.
+Because e1 could be a data constructor, partial applications of data constructors are allowed.

+Lambda abstractions are written `\ p1 … pn -> e`, where the `pi` are patterns.
+An expression such as `\x:xs->x` is syntactically incorrect; it may legally be written as `\(x:xs)->x`.

 ### Runtime exceptions

 1. non total functions - usually warned during compilation by non-exhaustive